G-Node/nixpy/docs/source/storing_data.rst

    :caption: A *RangeDimension* can link to a *DataArray* as a source of the ticks (:download:`exmaple code <examples/rangeDimensionLink.py>`).
    :emphasize-lines: 6

-In the highlighted line we use a convenience function to establish the link between the dimension descriptor and the
+In the highlighted line we use a convenience function to establish the link between the dimension descriptor and the data stored via the dimensions of its own DataArray.

 This function is a shortcut for: